Logandv3/Logandv3/README.md

 </div>

 ### <div align="center">My name is Logan Vincent.
 This is my main personal account.
-I am a curious and open to new experiences and I'd love to learn something from you.
-[New Tech Challenge Acct.](https://github.com/Logan5Run)</div>
+I am a curious and open to new experiences and I'd love to learn something from you.</div>

 ## I Am Currently Working On: